dora-team/fourkeys/setup/READMEv2.md

     ```sh
     terraform apply
     ```
-Once complete, your Four Keys infrastructure is in-place to receive and process events.
+Once complete, your Four Keys infrastructure will be in-place to receive and process events.

 ----
 # Generating mock data